West Craven High School (Vanceboro, North Carolina): Extracurricular activities

-West Craven's athletic teams, known as the Eagles, compete in the North Carolina High School Athletic Association (NCHSAA) 2A classification, and in the Coastal Conference.
+West Craven is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
+The school is a member of the Three Rivers 4A Conference.

 Teams are fielded in baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, volleyball, and wrestling.
-The Eagles have developed a longtime rivalry with New Bern High School, a 4A high school located just 12 miles away from WCHS.
+The Eagles have developed a longtime rivalry with New Bern High School, a high school located just 12 miles away from WCHS.
 The Eagles biggest rival, however, would be conference and cross county foe, Havelock High School.

 The Eagles play their home football games in the on-campus stadium named for longtime head coach Clay Jordan.
 Clay Jordan Stadium was named so in 2008, Jordan's final season with the Eagles.
 The basketball court was also named after an important coach of the Eagles basketball team.
 In 2010, the gymnasium's court was named Lorenzo Jones Court, after the winningest men's basketball coach in WCHS history.
 The Baseball field is also named for an influential figure in WCHS sports, Don Hughes.
 Don Hughes played football at East Carolina University and returned to West Craven to teach physical education while helping coach football and baseball.
 His most influential work for the Eagles, however, came as principal of the school.